ermlikeyeah/ermlikeyeah.github.io/now.md

 My upcoming speaking engagements:

-* A public one, on accessible products and services, at the next Product People North, Friday 15 May 2020
+* A public one, on accessible and inclusive products and services, at the next Product People North, Friday 15 May 2020
 * A private one, on my running adventures in 2019

 If you are interested in me doing a session at your place of work or event, please get in touch.